salto-io/salto/docs/user_guide.md

 ### Fetch the configuration from your business application to the workspace

-Now, we will fetch the current configuration of the connected salto account into this workspace by running:
+Now, we will fetch the current configuration of the connected Salto account into this workspace by running:

 ```shell
 salto fetch